gazbert/bxbot/README.md

 The `<authentication-config>` section is optional.
 If present, at least 1 `config-item` must be set - these are repeating key/value String pairs.
-This section can be used to configure the adapter with the exchange trading API credentials - see the sample exchange.xml config files for each exchange.
+This section can be used to configure the adapter with the exchange trading API credentials - see the sample `exchange.xml` config files for what credentials to set.

 The `<network-config>` section is optional.
 If present, the `<connection-timeout`, `non-fatal-error-codes`, and `non-fatal-error-messages` sections must be set.

 The `<connection-timeout` is the timeout value that the exchange adapter will wait on socket connect/socket read when communicating with the exchange.
 Once this threshold has been breached, the exchange adapter will give up and throw a Trading API TimeoutException.
-The exchange adapter is single threaded: if one request gets blocked, it will block all subsequent requests from getting to the exchange.
-This timeout prevents an indefinite block.
+The sample Exchange Adapters are single threaded: if a request gets blocked, it will block all subsequent requests from getting to the exchange.
+This timeout value prevents an indefinite block.

 The `non-fatal-error-codes` section contains a list of HTTP status codes that will trigger the adapter to throw a non-fatal Trading API TimeoutException.
+This allows the bot to recover from temporary network issues.
+See the sample `exchange.xml` config files for status codes to use.

 The `non-fatal-error-messages` section contains a list of java.io exception messages that will trigger the adapter to throw a non-fatal Trading API TimeoutException.
+This allows the bot to recover from temporary network issues.
+See the sample `exchange.xml` config files for messages to use.

 The `other-config` section is optional.
 If present, at least 1 `config-item` must be set - these are repeating key/value String pairs.
-This section can be used to specify additional config for adapter, e.g. buy/sell fees.
+This section can be used to specify additional config for the adapter, e.g. buy/sell fees.

 BX-bot only supports 1 Exchange Adapter for each instance of the bot; you will need to create multiple (runtime) instances of the bot to run against different exchanges.